biggorilla-gh/frameit/README.rst

 * SRL system allows for loading multiple Frames for intent detection simultaneously, allowing for the differentiation of similar domains
 * Easy to train and customize using jupyter notebooks
 * Evaluation scripts for convenient experimental design and iteration
+* Functions for all languages supported by Spacy2 models

 Data Requirements
 ------------